-Blog comments are one of the first methods of contact you have between you and the community (and vice versa when commenting to others).
+Blog comments are one of the first methods of contact you have with you and the community…

 The built-in comment systems and third-party platforms provide a great opportunity to gain feedback, share expertise, and generate discussions.

 However, it’s very easy to become consumed with their importance.

 When you start to get too wrapped up in blog comments you begin to miss the big picture.

 There are two imminent drawbacks of comment obsession as a site owner:

 - It can be a wasteful activity when responding to spam and negative discussions

 - Much of the feedback you receive cannot (and should not) be applied

 Spam can be frustrating.
 Once your blog begins to build popularity you will inevitably see an influx of spam comments.
 These are generally done by bots and can automatically be discarded by plugins and filters (such as captcha) but the worst contenders are those created by individuals with the specific purpose of gaining a link within the URL field.